Denis2054/Transformers-for-NLP-2nd-Edition/README.md

 @copyright 2022, Packt Publishing, Denis Rothman

+<a href="https://www.linkedin.com/in/denis-rothman-0b034043/" target="_blank">Contact me for any question you have on LinkedIn</a>

 [Contact me for any question you have on LinkedIn](https://www.linkedin.com/in/denis-rothman-0b034043/)<br>
 [Get the book on Amazon](https://www.amazon.com/Transformers-Natural-Language-Processing-architectures-dp-1803247339/dp/1803247339/ref=mt_other?_encoding=UTF8&me=&qid=)